vikulkhosla/golang-microsvcs/README.md

 * Activating (or not) arious authentication mechanisms
 * Activating (or not) memory based logging

 The builder design pattern is a powerful creational design pattern and can be used in interesting ways.
-Future enhancements for builder optionality, specific to what we do at PSAT, can include new mechanisms that cut across golang services that PSAT needs to build.
+Future enhancements for builder optionality, can include new mechanisms that cut across golang services that need to be built.

 </br>